pawelrosada/homebridge-docker/README.md

 ## Troubleshooting

 If you encounter any issues, you can refer to the Homebridge documentation for troubleshooting steps or open an issue in this repository.

+Please note that for the Raspberry Pi Zero with ARM6 architecture, you may need to ensure that the necessary dependencies and packages are compatible with ARM6.
+Some Homebridge plugins or packages may have specific requirements that need to be addressed.

 ## Contributing